MAMDOUH-ALSHARARI/Test_Project_1_Python/readme.md

-# OX Game (Tic-Tac-Toe)
+# OX Game

-Welcome to the **OX Game project!
+Welcome to the OX Game project!
 This is a simple and interactive implementation of the classic XO game, where you (Player X) go head-to-head against the computer (Player O).
 It's designed to be user-friendly, allowing anyone to play the game through their browser.

 ## Game URL
-You can access and play the game via this link: [OX Game](YOUR_BINDER_URL_HERE)
+You can access and play the game via this link: [OX Game](https://mybinder.org/v2/gh/MAMDOUH-ALSHARARI/Test_Project_1_Python/HEAD?urlpath=voila%2Frender%2FProject_1_Python.ipynb)

 ## How to Play
 - The game is played on a 3x3 grid.